hazelcast/hazelcast-nodejs-client/README.md

 3. Run  `npm run compile` to compile TypeScript files to JavaScript.

 At this point you have all the runnable code(`.js`) and type declarations(`.d.ts`) in `lib` directory.
-You may create a link to this module so that your local applications can depend on your local copy of Hazelcast Node.js Client.
+You may create a link to this module so that your local applications can depend on your local copy of Hazelcast Node.js client.
 In order to create a link, run:
 - `npm link`.
 This will create a global link to this module in your computer.
 Whenever you need to depend on this module from another local project, run: